Employ people from overseas

 - Entering into a labour agreement: You can employ a number of overseas skilled workers on a permanent or temporary basis by entering into a formal labour agreement with the Australian Government.

-Find out more about the options available to businesses on the Department of Immigration and Border Protection website.
+Find out more about the options available to businesses on the Department of Immigration and citizenship website.

 As an employer, it's your responsibility to make sure your employees are allowed to work in Australia:

 - Read information and examples of reasonable steps to take when employing legal workers.

 - Use the free online service Visa Entitlement Verification Online (VEVO) to check if your employees are allowed to work in Australia.